storynookus/storynook-app/README.md

 5. Select both Maya and Leo → "All together!"
 6. Pick "Dinosaurs" as interest, "Kindness" as lesson Or any other option as you please!
 7. Hit "Create Maya & Leo's Story" and watch the magic! ✨
+8. After testing, please delete Leo's profile (click the X on his card) so the next judge starts fresh with just Maya! 🙏 Please and thank you!

 ---